 Uranus facts – orbit, physical overview, rings, moons, etc.

 Uranus is the seventh planet from the Sun.
-It is the planet with the third largest diameter.
-However, it is the fourth heaviest after Jupiter, Saturn, and Neptune.
-Let’s learn some interesting facts about Uranus.
+It is the planet with the third largest diameter, but it is the fourth heaviest after Jupiter, Saturn, and Neptune.
+The following are some interesting facts about Uranus.
+Let’s read.

 Facts about Uranus (everything you need to know)